RasPat1/Permutable/ReadMe.txt

 This Program generates Permutable Primes.
 The interesting element of this program is finding all permutations of a given number.
+The implemented solution uses a cute recursive algorithm of moderate efficiency.
+Main bottleneck are in generating the primes.
+Change to sieve of Atkin?